mxnrms/Children_Vocab_Development/README.md

-# Starter folder
+# Investigating Children's Vocabulary Development in American Sign Language

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repository contains a paper that investigates the vocabulary development, specifically their production ability of vocabulary items, of children during their early years of life in American Sign Language.
+The dataset about children's assessment of their vocabulary development throughout their ages, expressed in months, is available on the open database, [Wordbank](http://wordbank.stanford.edu/).

 ## File Structure

 The repo is structured as:

 -   `input/data` contains the data sources used in analysis including the raw data.
+-   `outputs` contains the following folders and its contents:
--   `outputs/data` contains the cleaned dataset that was constructed.
+    -   `/data` contains the cleaned data that was constructed.
+    -   `/models` contains the linear regression model that was constructed.
--   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+    -   `/paper` contains the files used to generate the final paper, including the Quarto document and the reference bibliography file, as well as the PDF document of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, test, download, clean data, explore data, and model.

+## How To: Generate the Paper

+-   Click the green "Code" button.

+-   Click "Download ZIP".

+-   Move the downloaded folder to where you want to work on your own computer.

+-   Modify it to suit.

+Good luck! 🍀